iihnordic/screamingfrog-docker/README.md

                          Print this message and exit
 ```

-The license and EULA needs accepting before use, I don't know how to configure that yet:
+## Crawling

+Crawl a website via the example below.
+You need to add a local volume if you want to save the results to your laptop.
+A folder of `/home/crawls/` is available in the Docker image you can save crawl results to.

+The example below starts a headless crawl of `http://iihnordic.com` and saves the crawl and a bulk export of "All Outlinks" to a local folder, that is linked to the `/home/crawls` folder within the container.

 ```
-> docker run screamingfrog --crawl http://iihnordic.com --headless
+> docker run -v /Users/mark/screamingfrog-docker/crawls:/home/crawls screamingfrog --crawl http://iihnordic.com --headless --save-crawl --output-folder /home/crawls --timestamped-output --bulk-export 'All Outlinks'

 2018-09-20 12:51:11,640 [main] INFO  - Persistent config file does not exist, /root/.ScreamingFrogSEOSpider/spider.config
 2018-09-20 12:51:11,827 [8] [main] INFO  - Application Started